CAWP Tracks Gender on the Campaign Trail:

 Welcome Class of 2016 UA's:

 The Institute is pleased to announce the Class of 2016 Eagleton Undergraduate Associates.
-Students from all Rutgers schools, departments and campuses, selected for the program in a competitive application process, study government and politics through special seminars, a supervised internship, and discussions with governmental officials and political practitioners.
-View the full list here.
+Students from all Rutgers schools, departments and campuses, selected for the program in a competitive application process.

 Teaching About Politics: